e-Spirit/firstspirit-module-gradle-plugin/README.md

     }
     ```
     **Important**: The name you provide in the `webAppComponent` definition **must** match the `name` attribute of the `@WebAppComponent` annotation!\
+    **Important**: The default jar task output of the root project is added to the web resources of all web apps by default.
+This can be turned off using the extension property `addDefaultJarTaskOutputToWebResources` (see [Extension properties](#extension-properties)).\
     **Note**: If you add a web app with `webAppComponent`, do **not** declare a `fsWebCompile` dependency on the subproject.

 If you have multiple webapps, note that the `fsm-resources` directories (see above) of each Gradle subproject are merged into the root directory of the FSM archive.
 To ensure no files are overwritten, we recommend placing the resources of each web app into a uniquely named subfolder in the `fsm-resources` directory.
 Example: